Little Muppet Monsters

-Little Muppet Monsters is a Saturday morning television series featuring the Muppets that aired three episodes on CBS in 1985.
-The first season of Muppet Babies did so well in the ratings, that CBS decided to expand the series from a half-hour to an hour, pairing Muppet Babies with Little Muppet Monsters.
+Little Muppet Monsters is an American Saturday morning television series featuring the Muppets that aired three episodes on CBS in 1985.
+The first season of Muppet Babies did so well in the ratings that CBS decided to expand the series from a half-hour to an hour, pairing Muppet Babies with Little Muppet Monsters.
 They called the hour-long package Muppets, Babies and Monsters.

 Plot

 The show was anchored by three young Muppet monsters: Tug (performed by Richard Hunt), Molly (performed by Camille Bonora), and Boo (performed by David Rudman).
 The three have started their own basement show following an incident where Scooter has them put in the basement after Molly and Boo played water polo in the living room.
 They are joined by Nicky Napoleon (performed by James Kroupa) and his Emperor Penguins as their music act.

 Production

 Storyboard director Scott Shaw discussed the show in MuppetZine issue #3 (Winter 1993).
 "The concept of this second half-hour was neither simple nor particularly well-developed," he said.
 "A trio of new (live-action) Muppet Monster Kids, working from the basement of the adult Muppets' home, create their own television station which broadcasts only to the TV sets in the house upstairs.
 Their 'shows' were such regular segments as "Pigs in Space: The Animated Series", "Kermit the Frog, Private Eye", "Muppet Sport Shorts" with Animal, "Gonzo's Freaky Facts and Oddball Achievements," and "Fozzie's Comedy Corner", among others.